 Day 2: See Kauai from above

-Take a helicopter tour with Blue Hawaiian Airlines.
-I have a blog post that details my Kauai helicopter tour, so make sure to check it out.
+Take a helicopter tour with Blue Hawaiian Helicopters I have a blog post that details my Kauai helicopter tour, so make sure to check it out.
 I always book through Viator because they offer the best price guarantee and free cancellation for up to 24 hours.

 A helicopter tour is lots of fun, but it only takes up about two hours of your day.
 I recommend an early morning flight.
 For the rest of your day, explore more of the south and east Kauai area.
 Check out Glass Beach in Lihue and perhaps spot some Hawaii monk seals.

 Later, head to Kapa’a and stop at Tiki Taco for lunch.
 Rent some bikes and bike along the Ke Ala Hele Makalae Kapaa bike path.
 I recommend Happy Hour or dinner at Lava Lava Beach Club.

 Day 3 Sleeping Giant, then Explore Poipu